When I die, bury me in bell bottoms.

 Bury me in these ones.

 It might be that this vintage silhouette makes me feel more connected to my bff/mom when she was my age, or that their flare and good ‘ol high rise simply do nice things to even out my short legs and long-ass torso.
-Perhaps, as I’ve always suspected, I was just born in the wrong era.
-You know, right at the tail end of the baby boom.
-I think I was definitely meant to be a Gen X’er.
-That’s for sure.
-Coming of age in the 70’s, being super in vogue with my naturally stick-straight hair, hanging out in my boyfriend’s basement with my best friends, Ashton Kutcher and Danny Masterson.
+Or perhaps, as I’ve always suspected, I was just born in the wrong era.
+Instead of bumbling around in the 2000’s with the weird floaty flip flops, body glitter, and baby tees emblazoned with “Angel” in sparkly cursive, I should have been coming of age in the 70’s.
+I would have been super in vogue with my stick-straight hair, and I’d hang out in my boyfriend’s basement with my best friends, Ashton Kutcher and Danny Masterson.

 Whatever the reason, I can’t stop wearing these jeans, and I’ve developed the lofty aspiration to buy all of the bells.
 ALL OF THEM.

-Since I’m going on about this ad nauseam, allow me to pontificate just a bit longer.
+Since I can’t shut up about these sweet denim babies, allow me to pontificate just a bit longer.

-These are the Gypsy Minor bells, made specifically with my petite sistas in mind.
-Shorter inseams, smaller sizes – bridging a little bit of the gap that exists with a lot of retailers for the vertically challenged.
+These are the Gypsy Minor bells from PYLO, and they’re made specifically with my petite sistas in mind.
+Shorter inseams, smaller sizes – bridging some of the gap that exists with a lot of retailers for the vertically challenged.
 We aren’t all amazon women, after all.

 Writing To – Seasons – Badbadnotgood